Processing xrefs and conrefs within a conref

 In the first branch with the key scope set to "product-1", the cross reference from

-paragraph p4 is resolved to prod-1-task-remove-cover.dita
+paragraph p4 is resolved to prod-1-task-remove-cover.dita.
+In the

 second branch with the key scope set to "product-2", the cross reference from paragraph